BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_16.md

 !img("azurine_553_1.png")

-Up from here, you can find hidden *Blue Shard*, *Ultra Potion*, and *Poké Ball*.
+Up from here, you can find hidden *Blue Shard*, *Ultra Potion*, and *Poke Ball*.
 On the left is Fairview 14, which we now have the key to!
 Inside, you can get a *Relic Gold* as well as the hidden *S9 Key*.
 Up from here you'll find an open house (5) containing a *Relic Copper* and the *F34 Key* hidden.

 !img("azurine_567_2.png")